 Days Gone writer and director John Garvin said, "If you ride into Marion Forks, which is a small town, you'll see that, oh, everything's been looted.
 There's trash everywhere, but the buildings are kinda mostly still intact, and that was a vibe that we really wanted to explore, because, again, we hadn't seen that in video games."

 A great amount of care went into ensuring that Days Gone's world is a hostile one, be it because of the weather or other threats.
-Throughout the game Deacon will be fighting humans, freakers and even animals, so yeah, this world comes for you , as Bend aptly put it.
+Throughout the game Deacon will be fighting humans, freakers and even animals, so yeah, this world , as Bend aptly put it.

 Yet another reason that makes Days Gone appealing is that its protagonist is just your ordinary guy that seems to have gotten into more trouble than he deserved - a sentiment we can all relate to at some point in our lives.